 The purpose of this course is to help students design better systems by taking into account the "human" component of the system.
-Our goal is improved system usability by taking a "usercentered" design orientation.
+Our goal is improved system usability by taking a "user-centered" design orientation.
 The course focuses on human performance characteristics and limitations.
 It includes such topics as perception, cognition, memory, and decision making.
 It also includes system design and safety issues for addressing these characteristics and limitations, and research & evaluation methods for improving system development.

 I use the full grading scale, including pluses and minuses.
-In general, that means the following grading range: A ( $\geq$ 90), B (80 to 89), C (70 to 79), D (60 to 69), and F (< 60).
+In general, that means the following grading range: A (\geq 90), B (80 to 89), C (70 to 79), D (60 to 69), and F (< 60).
 Your course grade will be based on three exams including the final exam (each worth 20% of your grade), a student project (20%), and class participation (20%).
 The exams will be based on questions that I handout in class.
 The questions will cover material presented in the textbook and class.
 The exams are closed-book and closed-notes.
 I will tell you which questions have the highest probability of being on the exams during the review period.
 I will not review written answers to questions prior to the exams.
 Laptops cannot be used to take the exams.
 [Note: I will not email exam grades or post them on Blackboard.
 I'd like you in class to hear the answers to the exam questions.
 You have only one week after I return the exams to ask me to review any answers.]

 I use a seminar format.
 Therefore, I expect students to read the material before class so that they can answer questions about it.
 Consider "reading and class participation" as your homework.
-I will grade class participation after each class session, starting with Class 2.
-You'll receive 1 point for actively participating, 0.70 points for attending class but not participating, and no points if you do not attend class.
-You are permitted to miss 2 classes, with prior notification.
+I will grade class participation after each class session, starting with Week 3 (Sept.
+12th).
+You'll receive 2 points for actively participating, 1.4 points for attending class but not participating, and no points if you do not attend class.
+You are permitted to miss 1 class, with prior notification.
 (Note: Participation points will be less when students give their presentations.)

 Students will work in pairs (of their choosing) to complete their project.
 The project needs to be an experiment evaluating two or more interactive products.
 Projects need to be guided by user requirements and usability goals, employ experimental design principles, and use statistical analyses to determine if there are significant differences in product usability.
 (Failure to use statistical analysis will result in a loss of at least two letter grades on the project.)
 Each team will make a 10 to 15-minute presentation describing their project.
-Students who present on Dec.
-1st will receive an additional 2 points.
-Those who present on Dec.
-6th will receive one additional point.
-I will give date priority to students who need additional points.